yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/scala-ysql.md

 ### Verify parallelism

-To verify that the spark job is created with parallelism,
+To verify that the spark job is created,

 1. Navigate to the Spark UI using <https://localhost:4040>.
 If your port 4040 is in use, then change the port to the one mentioned in the output of your [`spark-sql`](#start-scala-spark-shell-with-yugabytedb-driver) shell.

-1. From the **SQL/DataFrame** tab, click the last executed SQL statement to see if `numPartitions=5` is displayed in the following image:
+1. From the **SQL/DataFrame** tab, click the last executed SQL statement to see if `numPartitions=5` is displayed as shown in the following image:

    ![Parallelism](/images/develop/ecosystem-integrations/parallelism.png)